Minimal logic: Axiomatization

 falsum or absurdity $\bot$ as part of the language.

+Other formulations are possible, of course all avoiding explosion.

-Alternatively, direct axioms for negation are discussed below.
+Direct axioms for negation are given below.
+A desideratum is always the negation introduction law, discussed next.

 Theorems

-Here only theorems not already provable in the positive calculus are covered.

 Negation introduction

-A quick analysis of implication and negation laws gives a good indication of what this logic, lacking full explosion, can and cannot prove.
+A quick analysis of the valid rules for negation gives a good preview of what this logic, lacking full explosion, can and cannot prove.